BowinYem/Game/Game/Overview.md

 TODO / IDEAS:

-- Implement projectile/edge of screen collision
+- Polish this up: Implement projectile/edge of screen collision

+- Check this: if the projecile pool is being "fully used", then you cant "spawn" a new projectile

 - Impelemnt GameSystems::Close() - need to close SDL subsystems